wsydney76/craft4-ddev-starter/README.md

     * Sitemap
     * Search powered by Sprig
     * Default: just heading and blocks
-    * Content Sections: compose your page with `content section` entries.
     * Nav item: Does not have its own content, it creates a primary navigation item that lists its children in a dropdown, or renders a custom template in the dropdown panel.
     * Page Template: Create a page that renders a custom page template, e.g. for more specific section indexes with eager loading enabled.
+This is also the place where plugins can install their own pages.
 * News section
 * Person section
 * Legal section.
 Use for privacy, imprint.
 Shown in footer navigation
 * 'Content Section' Embedded section with Features/Team/Testimonial types.
 * Hero Area: Embedded section.
 This allows hero area/CTA content which can be scheduled precisely, independent of the owning entry.
-* Content Builder field with block types: Heading, Text, Image, Gallery, Quote, Cards, YouTube Video, Dynamic content with custom template(section page only)
+* Content Builder field with block types: Heading, Text, Image, Gallery, Quote, Cards, YouTube Video, Dynamic content with custom template, content sections (section page only)
 * Site Info global inc. contact info
 * Assets with translatable alt text, copyright field
 * SEO via Seomate plugin inc. Json-ld meta data